f5devcentral/f5-velos-training/docs/velos_inside_the_tenant.rst

 An HA group is a specification of certain pools or host trunks (or any combination of these) that a guest administrator associates with a traffic group instance.
 The most common reason to configure an HA group is to ensure that failover is triggered when some number of trunk members become unavailable.

-**Note: VELOS does not currently support the trunk option within an HA group.
-VELOS tenants currently don’t have visibility into the trunks configured at the platform layer.**
+**Note: The initial versions of VELOS did not support the trunk option within an HA group.
+VELOS tenants will not have visibility into the trunks configured at the platform layer.
+This feature has been added in F5OS v1.2.x and also requires the VELOS tenant be running v15.1.4.**